aparnayogi/sheKnows/README.md

 # SheKnows - Women's Empowerment Platform 💪🌍

-SheKnows is an AI-driven platform designed to empower women by providing easy access to **legal rights, financial literacy, government schemes, and mental health resources**.
+SheKnows is an platform designed to empower women by providing easy access to **legal rights, financial literacy, government schemes, and mental health resources**.
 The platform integrates **AI-powered chat assistance**, a **resource hub**, and **real-time updates** to support women in making informed decisions.

 ## 🚀 Features

 - **AI Chatbot Assistance 🤖** – Provides instant responses to queries about legal rights, government support, and financial literacy.
-- **Resource Hub 📚** – Curated information on business development, financial independence, and available policies.
+- **Resource Hub 📚** – Curated information on financial independence, and available policies.
-- **Real-Time Updates 🔄** – Live data integration with government portals for latest schemes and benefits.
+- **Real-Time Updates 🔄** – data integration with government portals for latest schemes and benefits.
 - **Secure User Authentication 🔒** – Ensures safe and personalized access.
 - **User-Friendly Interface 🎨** – Mobile-responsive UI built with Bootstrap & jQuery for seamless navigation.